RohitMenon120192/portfolio/README.md

 - Project 1: Advanced Robotics Automation, Optimization and Programming of an Elephant Robotics MYCOBOT.

-- Key Achievements:

-- Task 1: - Robotic Arm Calibration and Manipulation:
-          This aspect likely involves the precise adjustment and control of the robotic arm.
-Calibration is crucial for ensuring the robot performs tasks accurately.
-Manipulation involves the robot’s ability to            move and position its arm and end-effectors (like grippers or tools) to interact with objects in its environment.

-- Task 2 - Forward and Inverse Kinematics: These are critical concepts in robotics:
-         Forward Kinematics: This is about determining the position and orientation of the robot’s end-effector based on the joint parameters (like angles for a robotic arm).
-         Inverse Kinematics: This deals with calculating the joint parameters necessary to achieve a desired position and orientation of the end-effector.
-It’s often more complex than forward kinematics.

-- Task 3 - Color Recognition:
-         This involves the robot’s ability to detect and recognize different colors.
-This capability is essential in many automation tasks where the robot needs to identify objects based on color.

-- Task 4 - YOLO (You Only Look Once) Object Detection:
-         YOLO is a state-of-the-art, real-time object detection system.
-In this project, it would allow the robot to identify and locate objects in its visual field quickly and accurately, which is crucial for            interaction with various objects.

-- Task 5 - Python-based Controller for Tic-Tac-Toe Game:
-         The project includes developing a Python-based control system for the MYCOBOT to play tic-tac-toe.
-This involves programming the robot to understand the game’s rules, make strategic moves, and interact           with a human opponent.
-The automatic restart feature after wins or draws indicates a sophisticated level of programming that ensures continuous and autonomous operation of the game.

-- Advanced Robotics Automation, Optimization and Programming of an Elephant Robotics MyCobot.

 - YouTube - [Advanced Robotics Automation, Optimization and Programming of an Elephant Robotics MyCobot](https://www.youtube.com/watch?v=3d2UNpf4clo)

 - GitHub - [Advanced Robotics Automation, Optimization and Programming of an Elephant Robotics MyCobot](https://github.com/RohitMenon120192/Advanced-Robotics-Automation--Optimization-and-Programming-of-an-Elephant-Robotics-MYCOBOT)